CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the beryllium isoelectronic sequence

 \subsection{\ion{Ne}{vii}}

-The previous CHIANTI model for \ion{Ne}{vii} had 46 $n=2,3$ levels, and $R$-matrix collisional rates.
-As in \ion{O}{v}, we retained the 166 bound levels up to $n=5$ of the \cite{fernandez-menchero_etal:2015_be-like} APAP data.
-Experimental energies are taken from NIST, but as in \ion{O}{v} some values are not relative to the ground state so are uncertain.
-For the $n=2,3$ (lowest 46 levels) we adopted the A-values from the MBPT calculations of \cite{wang_etal:2015_be-like}, finding very small differences (10\% or so) with the APAP data.
+The previous CHIANTI model for \ion{Ne}{vii} had 46 $n=2,3$ levels, and $R$-matrix collisional rates. {We note that some of the NIST experimental energies are not relative to the ground state so are uncertain.}